 If you use RSS reader software, you might like to subscribe to our news feed to receive news updates.

-Iridis Student Project Contest 2013 - a chance to present your work and win an iPod touch or iPod nano!
+Iridis Student Project Contest 2017 - a chance to present your work and win a prize!